Misswieser/Project_4_Machine-Learning/README.md

 # Overview:

 This project aims to predict loan default using a dataset of loan application information.
 By analyzing various features related to applicants' personal, financial, and employment information, the goal is to build a machine learning model that can accurately predict whether an applicant is likely to default on their loan.
 This repository contains code for predicting loan default using logistic regression.
-The dataset used for training and testing the model is stored in the application_train.csv file.

 # Dataset: